soggybag/ios-ui-design/07-ui-control-project/README.md

 ## Challenges

+- Define your UI component.
+Describe what it is you intend to make.
+    - Add it to the MakeSchool-18 repo here: https://github.com/MakeSchool-18/ui-components
+    - Make a folder with a README that includes your description.
 - Make a UI Component
 - Sub class one of the built in UI components
 - Comment your code
 - Include documentation